 CAUTION: The cookoff test described herein covers only those hand and shoulder weapons, machine guns, and automatic weapons that do not use ammunition incorporating high explosives or fuzed projectiles.
-If explosive ammunition is included in a hand or shoulder weapon system (and the weapon can also be fired rapidly enough to possibly induce cookoff), special test procedures must be a.
+If explosive ammunition is included in a hand or shoulder weapon system (and the weapon can also be fired rapidly enough to possibly induce cookoff), special test procedures must be a and a construction of the state of the second second second second second second second second second second s^{sta}nder T a.
 Disassemble, clean, lubricate with prescribed oil, and reassemble one test weapon.

-Amounced that fully reflect the hazards of cookoff tests of high-explosive Amounition, as well as accommodate the design characteristics of the particular Weapon being tested.
+Ambuilding and rully reflect the hazards of cookoff tests of high-explosive Ambunition, as well as accommodate the design characteristics of the particular Weapon being tested.